We've grown in steamy basements, icy barns, and more than a few temperamental tents across the Midwest, and Ohio keeps us on our toes.

 Here are the key guardrails:

-• Location: Your grow must be in a secured, enclosed space—think a locked room, closet, or grow tent.
+• Location: Your grow must be in a secure, enclosed space.
+Think aof locked room, closet, or grow tent.

 • Visibility: Plants cannot be visible to the public.